ASE-Workshop/2025/0-programm.md

 nav: true
 ---
 To be announced...

+The ASE Workshop 2025 will take place at the Campus South (Karlsruhe Institute of Technology, Karlsruhe, Germany), Straße am Forum 1, 76131 Karlsruhe, Germany. \
+Room: TBA \

+The programme will include a mix of regular, peer-reviewed papers and invited papers.
+The workshop will start with a keynote. \

+The workshop way will end with the annual meeting of the GI specialist group "Automotive Software Engineering".
+All workshop participants are also invited to participate in the meeting.

+The detailed programme will be published soon.

 <!--
-The ASE Workshop 2024 will take place at the Uni Center on the main campus of the Johannes Kepler University Linz: Altenberger Straße 69, 4040 Linz, Austria.
-Room: <b>Festsaal A</b>.
-Below, you will find an overview of the programme.
 The proceedings are available [here](https://dl.gi.de/collections/53649beb-2b43-4ff0-b149-0471d78af8bb).
 -->
 <head>